hamumushi/NewsSentimentAnalysis/README.md

 In this code, we can choose two word vectors to obtain the model.
 One is [GloVe](http://nlp.stanford.edu/projects/glove/), and the other is made from Thomson Reuters News Archive from 2003 to 2016 (8856M words).

 We apply a pre-trained network to some documents by using Test.ipynb.
 In this pre-tarined network, we used word vectors downloaded from [GloVe](http://nlp.stanford.edu/projects/glove/) and training data made from Thomson Reuters News Archive from 2003 to 2012.
+This pre-trained model is aplicable to the economic text sentiment analysis.